Application process exchange

 McGill Exchange

-All Arts students applying for a McGill Exchange must attend one of the information sessions.
+All Arts students applying for an Exchange are required to attend one of the Information sessions.

-The sessions will cover: the application process, eligibility requirements, the degree planning form, the course equivalency system and there will be Q and A session
+The sessions will cover: the application process, eligibility requirements, the degree planning form, course assessments and the Minerva transfer credit assessment form.

 An Exchange is an incredible opportunity to live abroad, immerse yourself in a new culture, and gain international perspectives in your field of study.
-You will be studying at one of McGill’s bilateral partner universities, paying tuition for 15 McGill credits, and earning credits that will transfer back to your McGill degree.
+You will be studying at one of McGill’s bilateral partner universities, paying tuition for 15 McGill credits, and earning credits that can transfer back to your McGill degree.
+Studying on Exchange in a country in which you are yourself a citizen is highly discouraged.

 IMPORTANT NOTE: Health and safety vary widely across the world, from country to country.
 As such, study abroad terms may be cancelled by McGill and/or its partners at any time.
 It is therefore recommended to plan serious financial commitments accordingly and carefully review all cancellation policies (e.g., travel, accommodation, insurance, etc.)